-Antigua and Barbuda has drug demand reduction policies that include programs in the area of health promotion, prevention, early intervention, treatment, care, rehabilitation, social reintegration and recovery support.
+Bolivia has drug demand reduction policies that include programs in the areas of health promotion, prevention, early intervention, treatment, care, rehabilitation, and social integration, as well as other initiatives/measures to minimize the adverse public health and social consequences of drug abuse.
+However, it does not have drug demand reduction policies in the area of recovery.